clyau/maicChecks/index.md

 maicT2Test(eIPD.x, eAD.1x)
 ```

 Other than `maicMD()`, other functions (including matching, see below) do not require the indicator variables to correspond to a full-rank design matrix, i.e. with `k-1` indicators for a categorical variable with `k` levels.
-In other words, if `maicMD()` is not needed, it is fine to have `k` indicators for a `k` level categorical variables.
+In other words, if `maicMD()` is not needed, it is fine to have `k` indicators for a `k`-level categorical variable.

 ### Method: MAIC as proposed by [Signorovitch (2010)](#reference).